typetron/typetron.org/tutorials/twitter-clone/images.md

 This needs a bit of an explanation.
 The _Promise.all_ is effectively the uploading part.
 Here, all the files from _form.media_ are asynchronously uploaded in the _public/tweet-media_ directory.
-After all of them are uploaded, the _storage.put_ method will return the name of the saved images.
+After all of them are uploaded, the _storage.save_ method will return the name of the saved images.
 This name is randomly generated to preserve their uniqueness.
 The next step is to save all these image names in the media of the tweet.
 The _HasMany_ relationship gives us the _.save()_ method that we can use to save one or multiple entities.